apache/incubator-pegasus/README.md

 ## Contact us

 - Send mails to Apache Pegasus dev mailing list: dev@pegasus.apache.org.
-This is officially where topics around development, community, and problems are discussed.
+This is the place where topics around development, community, and problems are officially discussed.
 Please remember to subsribe the mail list via dev-subscribe@pegasus.apache.org.

 - Github Issues: submit an issue when you have any idea to improve Pegasus, and when you encountered some bugs or problems.